Edexcel Superpower Relations and the Cold War, 1941-91

 Students will analyse sources and decide on the biggest problems he faced before prioritising these in an evaluation task.

-The second part of the lesson requires the students to undertake a quiz, picking up points on the way with the right decisions made, as Eastern European satellite states began to increase their freedoms and break away from the Soviet Union.
+The second part of the lesson requires the students to undertake a quiz, picking up points on the way with the correct decisions made on Gorbachev’s reforms, as Eastern European satellite states began to increase their freedoms and break away, leading to the collapse of the Soviet Union.

 Students can write an extended answer from what they have learnt with literacy help given.